-Under-voltage lockout circuitry (UVLO) inhibits switching and tri-states the DH/DL drivers until VCC rises above 4.4V.
-An internal power-on reset (POR) occurs when VCC exceeds 4.4V, which resets the fault latch and soft-start counter, to prepare the PWM for switching.
-At this time the SC412A will come out of UVLO and begin the soft-start cycle.
+Under-voltage lockout circuitry (UVLO) inhibits switching and tristates the DH/DL drivers until VCC rises above 4.4V.
+An internal power-on reset (POR) occurs when VCC exceeds 4.4V, which resets the fault latch and the softstart counter, to prepare the PWM for switching.
+At this time the SC471/A will come out of UVLO and begin the soft-start cycle.